-The mean operative time for PCNL was 86±37 minutes (range 17-290 mins).
-Operative time was calculated based on procedural start and stop times.
+procedural start and stop times.
 There was a significant change in operative time between terciles, with operative time decreasing a mean of 16 minutes between the first and third tercile (p<0.001).
-A single tract was utilized in the vast majority of cases (92.4%).
-No difference in the number of tracts utilized was noted over time.
+A single tract was used in the vast majority of cases (92.4%).
+No difference in the number of tracts used was noted over time.
 The majority of tracts were placed in the lower calyx (64.8%), compared with the mid calyx (21.9%) and upper calyx (13.3%).
-There was an increased number of mid calyceal access tracts over time, with a corresponding decreased number of lower calyceal tracts (p<0.001).
-Tract dilation was primarily preformed with a balloon dilator (94.1%), compared to the sequential amplatz dilators (5.9%).
-Over time, there was a significant decrease in the utilization of the amplatz dilators (p<0.001).
+There was an increased number of mid-calyceal access tracts over time, with a corresponding decreased number of lower-calyceal tracts (p<0.001).
+Tract dilation was primarily performed with a balloon dilator (94.1%), compared to the sequential amplatz dilators (5.9%).
+Over time, there was a significant decrease in the use of the Amplatz dilators (p<0.001).

-An ultrasonic lithotripter was the primary modality utilized for stone fragmentation (55.1%) and its use increased over time (p<0.001).
-Comparatively, pneumatic (28.2%) and electrohydraulic (12.9%) lithotripters were used to a lesser extent and their use was observed to decrease over time (p<0.001).
-A laser was utilized in the minority of cases (3.8%) and there was a trend towards increased use of the laser over time.
-A post-operative nephrostomy tube was placed in the majority of cases (99.1%).
-A ureteric stent was placed in 23.4% of cases and there was a significant increase in the use of ureteric stents over time (p<0.001) (Table 3).
+An ultrasonic lithotripter was the primary modality used for stone fragmentation (55.1%) and its use increased over time (p<0.001).
+Comparatively, pneumatic (28.2%) and electrohydraulic (12.9%) lithotripters were used to a lesser extent, and their use was observed to decrease over time (p<0.001).
+A laser was used in the minority of cases (3.8%), and there was a trend towards increased use of the laser over time.
+A postoperative nephrostomy tube was placed in the majority of cases (99.1%).
+A ureteric stent was placed in 23.4% of cases, and there was a significant increase in the use of ureteric stents over time (p<0.001) (Table 3).